-Olivia Pena, MS student
+Olivia Pena, MS candidate

 My involvement with agriculture began through riding horses and helping my mother in our backyard gardens.
 When I began my Animal Science coursework at UVM in 2013, I became more familiar with the environmental, social, economic, and political interconnections of the agrifood system.
 Throughout my undergraduate career, I explored the foundations that produced the current structure of U.S. and global food systems.
 I have been fortunate to participate in the Real Food Working Group on campus as a working group member and an intern, with a focus on communications between farmers and the UVM community.
 I've also served as a research assistant for Climate Change, Agriculture, and Food Systems (CCAFS) international research projects through the Gund Institute.
 I graduated from UVM with a B.S. in Food Systems in the spring of 2017 and I'm looking forward to continuing my education here through the Accelerated Masters Program.
 This program provides a great opportunity to study the complexities of the US food system through a political lens as the process for the 2018 Farm Bill begins.